There are hundreds of books related to veganism in print. Here are the very best vegan books on every subject.

 An anthology of dozens of essays by the leading critics of animal agribusiness.
 Offers in-depth coverage of every major topic pertaining to meat, milk, and egg production.

 Animal Liberation, by Peter Singer

 First released in 1975, this title is today regarded as the book that launched the modern animal protection movement.
-In 2009, Singer thoroughly updated this classic with new information regarding factory farming, and the substantial progress that has been made toward achieving the book’s title.
-If you want an introduction to the rigorous thinking that underlies opposition to the meat industry and factory farming, there’s no better place to start.
+In 2009, Singer thoroughly updated this classic with new information regarding factory farming.
+This revised book also relates the key animal rights victories won over the past four decades.
+If you want an introduction to the rigorous thinking supporting animal protection, there’s no better place to start.